coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 -   Refuse to strike opponents.
 -   Strike at its wielder or her associates.
 -   Force its possessor to surrender to an opponent.
--   Cause itself to drop from the character's grasp.
+-   Cause itself to drop from the character’s grasp.

-Naturally, such actions are unlikely when harmony reigns between the character's and item's alignments or when their purposes and personalities are well matched.
+Naturally, such actions are unlikely when harmony reigns between the character’s and item’s alignments or when their purposes and personalities are well matched.
 Even so, an item might wish to have a lesser character possess it in order to easily establish and maintain dominance over him, or a higher-level possessor so as to better